Everest climbers in test for keys to heart treatment

 He said the study would also add to knowledge about altitude sickness, which is a leading cause of death in high mountains.

-More than 300 foreign climbers and another 400 Sherpa guides have gathered at the base camp located at about 5,300 meters (17,390 feet) to climb Mount Everest during the current climbing season which started in March.
+More than 300 foreign climbers and another 400 Sherpa guides have gathered at the base camp located at about 5,300 metres (17,390 feet) to climb Mount Everest during the current climbing season which started in March.
+(Reporting by Gopal Sharma, editing by Elaine Lies and Paul Casciato)